NoetherEmmy/intransigentms-scripts/coding-guidelines-js.md

     }

     // We aren't doing anything except passing
-    // it into another Java method here, so
+    // it into another Java method here, so...
     // Not great:
     otherPlayer.dropMessage("" + p.getName());